gvwilson/sensibleadventures/nardica/nardica.md

 punching her lightly in the shoulder.

 Her aunt smiled shakily.
-The Marines had driven them back to the pier half an hour before with strict orders not to tell anyone what had happened at the governor's mansion.
+The Marines had driven them back to the pier with strict orders not to tell anyone what had happened at the governor's mansion.
-The fact that the news on the *Guinevere*'s screens was talking about nothing else didn't seem to matter.
+The fact that the feeds on the *Guinevere*'s screens were talking about nothing else didn't seem to matter.
-Half of Antarctica seemed to think it was a stealthy first strike by the Zillions---or second, if the writer was counting the explosion at the quarantine shed in Halley.
+Half of Antarctica seemed to think it was a stealthy first strike by the Zillions---or second, if the feeder was counting the explosion at the quarantine shed in Halley.
-The other half was convinced the machines were about to rise again.
+The other half was convinced the machines were about to rise again, either on their own or with the backing of whoever or whatever currently ruled China-over-the-Sea.
-Iffy's heart sank at the sight of a crowd armed with pulse guns and cutting torches chasing a maintenance bot through Halley's streets.
+Iffy's heart sank at grainy video of a crowd armed with pulse guns and cutting torches chasing a maintenance bot through the streets of Paddington hundreds of kilometers away.
 It wasn't French Henry,
 but it would be soon if things didn't calm down.

-It only took Aunt Naggie a minute to gather up a trio of sturdy mesh bags and an ancient handheld piece of tech that would tell them if anything was toxic.
+It only took Aunt Naggie a minute to gather up a trio of sturdy mesh bags and an ancient handheld piece of tech that she swore would tell them if anything was toxic.
-Iffy slipped a few of her smaller tools into a waistbelt under her coat---if she was lucky, someone in the market would have mending work she could do for a few rand while Aunt Naggie hunted for onions and soy and noodles.
+Iffy slipped a few of her smaller tools into a waistbelt under her coat---if she was lucky, someone in the market would have mending work she could do for a few rand while Aunt Naggie hunted for onions, soy, and noodles.

-After dragging a brush through her close-cropped hair and watching sternly while Iffy, protesting, did the same, Aunt Naggie strode down the gangplank with her foster daughter in tow.
+After dragging a brush through her close-cropped hair and watching sternly while Iffy, under protest, did the same, Aunt Naggie strode down the gangplank with her adopted daughter in her wake.
-One of the Marines stationed there listened patiently as Aunt Naggie explain ed where she was going.
+One of the Marines listened patiently as Aunt Naggie explained where she was going and why.
-As she launched somewhat breathlessly into the details of her shopping list, he held up a hand to stop her and then gave her a black-edged money card.
+As she launched somewhat breathlessly into the details of her shopping list, he held up a hand to stop her.
-"Get whatever you need.
+"Get whatever you need,"
+he said,
+handing her a black-edged money card.
-But keep in mind that Finance will charge things back to you if it thinks they're luxuries," he added, glancing pointedly over her shoulder at Uncle Jack.
+"But keep in mind that Finance will charge things back to you if it thinks they're luxuries."
-The *Guinevere*'s captain scowled at that, his all-too-obvious plan to find a bar sunk before it ever set sail.
+He glanced pointedly over her shoulder at Uncle Jack, whose plan for looking at the engine seemed to consist of leaning on the *Guinevere*'s railing and scowling at everyone and everything.

 Rothera's streets were busy but not crowded.
 Its older stores clustered along the harborfront like gulls standing just out of reach of the waves,